 Variety and Convenience in the Heart of Barcelona

 In terms of historical character, no Las Ramblas cafe tops Cafe de l'Opera, opposite the Liceu Theatre.
 It began life as a tavern in the 18th century, and the cafe still preserves mirrors from its Viennese decor from the mid-19th century, back when it was a chocolateria (although most of the decor now is modernist/neo-classical).
 Since 1929, not one day has gone by, not even during the Spanish Civil War, without the cafe opening.
 That's dedication.

-Halfway down Las Ramblas is La Boqueria, Barcelona's most famous market, whose crowded mercantile core is surrounded on all sides by decent cafes and tapas spots, including Au Port de La Lune, an enticing French bistro and deli serving strictly traditional Gallic treats.
+Halfway down Las Ramblas is La Boqueria, Barcelona's most famous market, whose crowded mercantile core is surrounded on all sides by decent cafes and tapas spots.

 Near the bottom of Las Ramblas is perhaps its most unusual pit stop, El Bosc de les Fades, whose interior is an enchanted forest full of fairy sprites, strange noises, and illusory mirrors.
 It's worth it to check out the decor alone, or if you want a somewhat fantastical break from the hustle and bustle of central Barcelona.

-In most of these cafes, you'll pay a little bit more than you would elsewhere in the city, but 1.50 for a coffee and 2 for a small beer still isn't bad at all, especially in the midst of such a handsome boulevard.
+In most of these cafes, you'll pay a little bit more than you would elsewhere in the city, but prices still aren't bad at all, especially in the midst of such a handsome boulevard.

 Metro stations Liceu and Drassanes (green line) or Catalunya (green and red lines) are all located along Las Ramblas.
 If you need help navigating the public transport system, read all about the Barcelona Metro.